Original airdate: June 15th, 2015

 - Stupid Sacrifice: Pearl's selfless defense of Rose more often translated into Pearl, a Glass Cannon, Taking the Bullet for Rose, a Barrier Warrior who would have been able to handle it herself.
 Pearl's still here despite that because she can regenerate.
 Connie, on the other hand, can't.

-- Tears of Joy: Pearl is deeply charmed and impressed when Connie explains her reason for wanting to learn sword fighting.
+- Tears of Joy: Pearl is deeply charmed and impressed when Connie explains her reason for wanting to learn sword fighting, barely fighting back a well of tears.

 - Took a Level in Badass: